Laikahheng/group-a-s2g1-handwritten-recognition-system/PMP-PLAN/Z-COMPANY ORGANIZATION.md

 **THIVEYA A/P MAHEDRAN**

 Responsibility:
-1. Design and implement business strategies, plans and procedures
+1. Design and implement company strategies, plans and procedures
 2. Report directly to the CEO on the progress and status of any project
 3. Identify risks and threats that might be happening in the company
 4. Establish policies that promote company culture and vision